TID-Lab/aggie/README.md

 npm run serve
 npx pm2 save

-# If you ever modify secrets.json, restart the app by running (in the `aggie` directory):
+# If you ever modify secrets.json, restart the backend by running (in the `aggie` directory):
 npx pm2 restart aggie

 # OPTIONAL User input: Restart Aggie every 6 hours if you have high traffic.
 Memory leaks are in the process of being addressed.